 Selangor Journal

-Image is for illustration purposes only. — Picture via SHUTTERSTOCK
+Image for illustration purposes only. — Picture via SHUTTERSTOCK

 Report on domestic helper abuse cases, Immigration Dept tells Indonesia